 Analyze your supply chain, manufacturing, and warehousing operations to see where digital technologies like the Internet of Things and AI can help your teams work more efficiently.
 Once you’ve found where you want to digitize, pinpoint the specific functions you want your digitization to serve.
 Setting this strong, clear framework from the outset can help keep efforts focused — thereby preventing scope creep and making sure the data you gather can be used effectively.

-2. Take a proactive approach to machine health.
 Even among manufacturers that are digitizing operations, one crucial type of data is often missing: data on the health of manufacturing machines.
 When critical machines fail, production grinds to a halt.
 Yet most manufacturers have no visibility into the current health status of their machines and how to improve it.
 That’s a huge blind spot and one you can’t afford to have during a crisis.

 Identifying potential machine issues, mitigating risks, and acting upon the data can reduce or eliminate costly downtime.
 If outsourcing machine health, look for partners that will deliver machine health as a service rather than as a transactional good.
 It’s also helpful to have a partner with cloud computing capabilities to ensure machine data can be routed to any internal stakeholder who needs to see it at any time.
 It’s important that both people on the factory floor and those in the corporate offices can access machine data so they can establish a collaborative mode of work that’s critical for modern operations.

-3. Develop a plan for both increases and decreases in demand.
 In February 2020, consumers began to hoard tissue paper.
 An Augury paper customer sold 63 million tissue rolls in the U.K. for two weeks.
 During the same period in 2019, the company sold 24 million rolls.
 What’s more, one of our bottling customers told us that its peak season usually starts in April.
 In 2020, it started in February.

 How are manufacturers managing these wild increases in demand?
 With a strong machine health program that maximizes uptime and productivity, they can meet demand, improve the accuracy of their production forecasting, and decrease scrap and waste by reducing the mean time between failures.